krzysztofsurdy/resource-provider-mcp/README.md

 Make sure:
 - Your docs directory has directories with `resource.json` files
 - The `RESOURCE_BASE_DIR` path is correct and absolute
-- You have at least one `.md` file in a context directory
+- You have at least one `.md` file in a resource directory

 ### Metadata Not Working